Prabesh01/Ted-music-player/README.md

 ## Usage
 - Visit the [Release page](https://github.com/Prabesh01/ted-music-player/releases) and download suitable exe file from latest release
-- After its downloaded, double click and hopefully you are done.
+- After its downloaded, double click the exe file and hopefully you are done.
 - Controls:
 	**Make sure CAPS LOCK is on**
 	- Numpad 5 --> Play/Pause